DFHack/df-structures/SYNTAX.rst

 Like in C++, enum items may either explicitly specify an integer value, or rely on auto-increment behavior.

-**NOTE:** Due to a codegen limitation, specifying value on any item other than the first one prevents using the attribute feature described below.

 As in most cases, the *name* attribute may be omitted if unknown; the code generator would produce a random identifier to satisfy C++ language requirements.